dgaydukov/cert-spring5/files/spring5.md

 #### Spring Monitoring

 ###### Jmx monitoring

+You can use jmx console with pure [java](https://github.com/dgaydukov/cert-ocpjp11/blob/master/files/ocpjp11.md#jmx---java-management-extension)

-If we want to import spring beans to jmx we would need to add.
+If we want to import spring beans to jmx we would need to add them to `MBeanExporter`.
 Spring will try to find running `MBeanServer`, and in case of web app it would be tomcat.
 ```java
 import java.util.HashMap;
 import java.util.Map;